quchen/articles/fbut.md

-This is usually not a good idea, because the `Ord` constraint would be required by *all* functions working with an `OrdList`, regardless of whether it actually needs a comparison.
+This is usually not a good idea, because the `Ord` constraint would be required by *all* functions working with an `OrdList`, regardless of whether it actually needs a comparison, and in particular it would eliminate *no* `Ord` constraints on any function that uses `OrdList` compared to how an non-`Ord` list would work.
 For example, the `ordLength` function would look like this:

 ```haskell
 ordLength :: Ord a => OrdList a -> Int